IgniteUI/igniteui-xplat-docs/doc/en/components/menus/toolbar.md

 Several pre-existing `ToolAction` items and menus become available when the chart is linked with the Toolbar.
 The following names are a list of Tool/Tool `OverlayId` names necessary for further customization such as adding, editing, toggling visibility of tools.
 These names can be assinged to the `OverlayId`, `BeforeId` & `AfterId`.

-Here is a list of the provided {Platform} Data Chart Tool Actions and their associated `OverlayId`:
+Here is a list of the provided {Platform} `XamDataChart` Tool Actions and their associated `OverlayId`:

-Zooming
+Zooming Actions

 - `ZoomReset`: `ToolActionLabel` performs `ResetZoom` on the chart for resetting the zoom level to it's default position.
 - `ZoomMenu`: `ToolActionIconMenu` exposes two `ToolActionLabel` items to perform  `ZoomIn` & `ZoomOut` on the chart for increasing/decreasing the chart's zoom level.

-Trend Menu
+Trend Actions

 - `AnalyzeMenu`: `ToolActionIconMenu` contains several options for configuring the chart.
  - `AnalyzeHeader`: sub section header `OverlayId`